 Bio: I received my Ph.D in Plant Pathology from Paris XI-Orsay University in 2004.
-I worked on deciphering, at molecular level, early stages of the interaction between common bean and the fungus causing anthracnose disease (Colletotrichum lindemuthianum).
+I worked on deciphering, at the molecular level, the early stages of the interaction between the common bean and the fungus causing anthracnose disease (Colletotrichum lindemuthianum).
 I then spent 3 years as a post-doctoral fellow at Exeter (UK) in Nick Talbot’s lab investigating cell cycle and autophagy processes in fungal pathogenicity (Magnaporthe oryzae – rice).
 I joined the research unit at Nancy in September 2006 as a lecturer (assistant-professor).
-I became an INRA Reserch Director in 2019.
+I became an INRA Research Director in 2019.

 Research :After several years working with “bad” fungi, I decided to move on beneficial plant-microbe interactions and especially to study ectomycorrhizal fungi.
 I joined the team when genomic resources for poplar (Populus trichocarpa) and its associated microbes became available: Laccaria bicolor as a model for ectomycorrhiza fungi (symbiotic fungus) and Melampsora larici-populina as a model for rust fungi (pathogenic fungi).
-I first spent two years dealing with these genomic resources with a special interest for fungal transporters that may be involved in both types of interactions.
+I first spent two years dealing with these genomic resources with a special interest in fungal transporters that may be involved in both types of interactions.

-Master of Science (MSc) Mycology, Plant-Microbes Interactions
+Teaching: Master of Science (MSc) Mycology, Plant-Microbes Interactions

 - E-mail: email@example.com